 Content marketing is an effective and efficient way for solo practitioners and small law firms to drive new potential clients to their law practices.
-But for content marketing to be effective for attorneys, it has to be approached strategically.
+But for legal content marketing to be effective for attorneys, it has to be approached strategically.

 Here are three quick tips on how to make content marketing work for your law firm.

 Before you begin content marketing, develop a content plan for your law firm.

 Many attorneys worry that they need a large volume of content from the get-go when they launch a new website, which can keep them from doing content marketing effectively.

 While you don’t need tons of content to get started, it’s good to begin with basic pages and then strategically add more content over time.

 Because a potential client should be able to visit your website and quickly determine what you do, who you are, and where you are, your law firm’s basic pages are likely to include:

 - Your homepage